30 Best Chinese Restaurants In Singapore | Eatbook.sg

 Yun Nans is a popular dining establishment known for bringing Yunnan cuisine to Singapore.
 Originating from the Yunnan province in China, the restaurant franchise aims to bring the diverse flavours of Yunnan’s regional dishes to its patrons.
 Yunnan cuisine is characterised by its use of fresh, high-quality ingredients, bold flavours, and a wide variety of spices and herbs.
 Dishes often feature ingredients unique to the region, such as wild mushrooms, edible flowers, and the famed Yunnan ham.

-They have four outlets in Singapore currently, and more than 150 outlets worldwide.
+They have two outlets in Singapore currently, and more than 150 outlets worldwide.
 They make an excellent pick if you’re looking for a Chinese restaurant to book for your next family gathering.
-While here, you have to have their Signature Steam Pot Chicken Soup ($34.40++), where a nourishing chicken broth is pressure-steamed in a handmade claypot for three hours to extract all its natural juices and flavours—not a single drop of water is used here!
+While here, you must have their signature Steam Pot Chicken Soup ($34.40++), where a nourishing chicken broth is pressure-steamed in a handmade claypot for three hours to extract all its natural juices and flavours—not a single drop of water is used here!

 Website